maana-io/q-cli/README.md

 The `mload` command offers a conversion option to take CSV or JSON input data conforming to some GraphQL schema and convert it to the required _nodes_, _lists_, and _relations_ that the Prisma endpoint expects.
 The data is conformed to the matching schema type definitions using the same rules described above.

+Note that IDs must be marked with `@unique` and are (currently) limited to `CHAR(25)`.
+If IDs are specified that are longer than this limit, then they will be automatically MD5 hashed into a compact Base64 representation.

 #### Arguments and Options

 - `fileOrDir` (required) - specifies a supported file (.csv or .json) or a directory (recursively processed)